wavefrontHQ/wavefront-operator-for-kubernetes/README.md

 - Providing enhanced configuration validation to reduce configuration errors and surface what needs to be corrected in order to deploy successfully.
 - Enabling efficient Kubernetes resource usage by being able to scale out the cluster (leader) node and worker nodes independently.
 - Providing a unified installation mechanism and form factor across VMware Tanzu product lines to ensure that users have a consistent deployment and configuration experience when deploying the Kubernetes collector and proxy.

+**Note:** the collector deployed by the Operator is still a full-feature Wavefront Integration.
+This list documents how the Operator extends the integration with the goal of providing a better user experience.
+For example, Istio and MySQL metrics, Telegraf configuration, etc. are still supported.

 ## Architecture